natcap/invest.users-guide/source/the_need_for.rst

 “Supply” represents what is potentially available from the ecosystem (ie. what the ecosystem structure and function can provide).
 For example, this would be the wave attenuation and subsequent reduction in erosion and flooding onshore provided by a particular location and density of mangrove forest.
 “Service” incorporates demand and thus uses information about beneficiaries of that service (e.g., where people live, important cultural sites, infrastructure, etc.).
 “Value” includes social preference and allows for the calculation of economic and social metrics (e.g., avoided damages from erosion and flooding, numbers of people affected).

 The InVEST toolset described in this guide includes models for quantifying, mapping, and valuing the benefits provided by terrestrial, freshwater, and marine systems.
-We group models in InVEST into three primary categories: 1) supporting services, 2) final services, and 3) tools to facilitate ecosystem service analyses.
+We group models in InVEST into three primary categories: 1) supporting services, 2) final services, 3) tools to facilitate ecosystem service analyses and 4) supporting tools.
 Supporting services underpin other ecosystem services, but do not directly provide benefits to people.
 Final services provide direct benefits to people.
-For final services, we split the services into their biophysical supply and the service to people wherever possible; these are delineated in the model names as Supply: Service.
+For final services, we split the services into their biophysical supply and the service to people wherever possible.
 For some final services, we model the service directly, without modeling the supply separately.
-These are listed as the models below without the use of a colon, and also below in Figure 3.
+Supporting tools include helping to create watersheds, do hydrological processing on a digital elevation model and create scenarios that can be used as inputs to InVEST.

 Supporting Ecosystem Services:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-+   Marine Water Quality

 +   Habitat Risk Assessment

 +   Habitat Quality

++	Pollinator Abundance: Crop Pollination

 Final Ecosystem Services:
 ^^^^^^^^^^^^^^^^^^^^^^^^^

++	Forest Carbon Edge Effect

-+	Carbon Storage and Sequestration: Climate Regulation
++	Carbon Storage and Sequestration

-+	Blue Carbon Storage and Sequestration: Climate Regulation
++	Coastal Blue Carbon

-+	Water Yield: Reservoir Hydropower Production
++	Annual Water Yield

-+	Nutrient Retention: Water Purification
++	Nutrient Delivery Ratio

-+	Sediment Retention: Avoided Dredging and Water Purification
++	Sediment Delivery Ratio

-+   Pollinator Abundance: Crop Pollination

-+   Coastal Exposure and Vulnerability

-+	Wave Attenuation & Erosion Reduction: Coastal Protection (*only in ArcGIS version*)

 +	Unobstructed Views: Scenic Quality Provision

-+	Nature-based Recreation and Tourism
++	Visitation: Recreation and Tourism

-+	Managed Timber Production

 + 	Wave Energy Production